Store architecture

 - Payments: Shared payment settings across all stores.

 - Prices and promotions: Different prices and promotions can be configured for each store, segmented by trade policy.
-Still, prices and promotions for all stores are managed in the same panel.
+However, prices and promotions for all stores are managed in the same panel.

 - Message Center: A single Message Center for all stores.